flass/cpAAI_Rhizobiaceae/README.md

 - MAFFT (recommended version >= v7.487) (preferred)
 - R (recommended version >= 4.0.2), with package:
 	- phangorn

+The dependencies required to run the pipeline script `genome2cpAAI.py` can be satisfied by building the conda environment specified by the `environment.yml` file.

+For visualisation purposes, `R` and its package `phangorn` can/should be installed spearately.

 ## Description
 The `data` folder contains reference marker protein sequence sets and their corresponding alignments for 170 non-recombining core protein markers conserved among a set of 97 *Rhizobiaceae* genomes, including all available genomes of type strains of species described in the *Rhizobiaceae* family (as of April 2021).